alexiob/umya_spreadsheet_ex/README.md

 ## License

-UmyaSpreadsheet is available under the MIT License.
+UmyaSpreadsheetEx is available under the MIT License.
 See the LICENSE file for more info.

 ## Acknowledgements